megwu1129/The-Data-Warehouse-Project/README.md

 ## Overview

 The objective of this project is to build a dimensional data warehouse from scratch using dbt and BigQuery.
-To identify the key business processes and requirements, and provide a single source of truth for decision-making, enabling business stakeholders or users to easily analyze and explore data.
+To identify the key business processes and requirements and enable business stakeholders or users to easily analyze and explore data.

 ## Data Source